Horse grooming: The hoof

 The clean, picked hoof allows for better inspection for injury.

 Hoof care is especially important when caring for the horse.
 Although many horses are quite healthy without daily brushing, lack of hoof care can result in various problems, which if unattended, can result in short or long-term soundness issues for the horse.
 Hooves need to be trimmed after four to ten weeks; otherwise, they will grow too long and cause discomfort.

 Cleaning the feet

 The most basic form of hoof care is cleaning, or "picking out the feet".
-A hoof pick is used to remove mud, manure, and rocks from the sole of the hoof.
+A hoof pick is used to remove mud, manure and stones from the sole of the hoof.
 Removal of mud and manure helps to prevent thrush, a common hoof ailment which may cause lameness in very severe cases.
-The removal of rocks also helps to prevent stone bruises.
-In the winter, hoof picking removes packed snow from the horse's hooves, which can cause uncomfortable "snowballs".
+The removal of stones also helps to prevent stone bruises.
+In the winter hoof picking removes packed snow from the horse's hooves, which can cause uncomfortable "snowballs".
 Additionally, when the hoof is cleaned, it can be visually inspected for puncture wounds, known as nail prick (which has the potential to be very serious if left untreated).